swimmio/swimm-vue/README.md

 # swimm-vue

 Welcome to swimm-vue repository!

-This project has been created in order to transfer knowlage about the usage of Vue.js.
+This project has been created in order to transfer knowledge about the basic usage of Vue.js.
-All of the learning is taken via Swimm.io platform.

-In order to make the best of this program you should know some knowlage javascript and web/front-end development.
+In order to make the best of this program you should have some knowledge in javascript and web/front-end development.

-Clone this repository to your workstation and use the `swimm start` cli command in the project folder (or open the repository through swimm ui).
+Clone this repository to your workstation and use the `swimm install` cli command in the project folder (or open the repository through swimm ui).